shorepine/alles/README.md

 * [ESP32 dev board (any one will do, but you want pins broken out)](https://www.amazon.com/gp/product/B07Q576VWZ/) (pack of 2, $7.45 each)
 * [The Adafruit I2S mono amplifier](https://www.adafruit.com/product/3006) ($5.95)
-* [4 ohm speaker, this one is especially nice](https://www.parts-express.com/peerless-by-tymphany-tc6fd00-04-2-full-range-paper-cone-woofer-4-ohm--264-1126?gclid=EAIaIQobChMIwcX3-vXi5wIVgpOzCh0a7gjuEAYYASABEgLwf_D_BwE) ($9.77, but you can save a lot of money here going lower-end if you're ok with the sound quality)
+* [4 ohm speaker, this one is especially nice](https://www.parts-express.com/peerless-by-tymphany-tc6fd00-04-2-full-range-paper-cone-woofer-4-ohm--264-1126?gclid=EAIaIQobChMIwcX3-vXi5wIVgpOzCh0a7gjuEAYYASABEgLwf_D_BwE) ($9.77, but you can save a lot of money here going lower-end if you're ok with the sound quality).
+I also like speakers with prebuilt cases, like [these bookshelf speakers](https://www.amazon.com/Pyle-PCB3BK-100-Watt-Bookshelf-Speakers/dp/B000MCGF1O/ref=sr_1_1?dchild=1&keywords=pyle+home+speaker&qid=1592156929&s=electronics&sr=1-1).
 * A breadboard, custom PCB, or just some hookup wire!

 ### Power